SomeoneElseOSM/mod_tile/README.rst

 to use within a slippy map.
 The two consist of the classic raster tile stack from `OpenStreetMap.org <https://openstreetmap.org>`__.

+This branch supports zoom levels up to 28.

 As an alternative to ``renderd`` its drop-in replacement `Tirex <https://github.com/openstreetmap/tirex>`__ can be used in combination with ``mod_tile``.